Posted in: Ideas for your websiteLast update: 26/05/20

 All the pictures appeared in a public gallery, where people could pick their favorite, share, and even vote.
 And to complete the campaign, the photo with the most votes won 20 bags of HOTMAX fuel briquettes.

-Want to run a photo contest?
+Want to run a winter photo competition?
 You’ve got options!
-Create a classic gallery, connect with Instagram, collect social media entries with a hashtag contest, or ask users to decorate their photos with seasonal stickers.
+Create a classic gallery, connect with Instagram, collect social media entries with a Hashtag Contest, or ask users to decorate their photos with seasonal stickers.

-Depending on your brand, budget, products, and marketing style, a giveaway might not be the best option.
-Instead, you could consider a coupon campaign.
+Depending on your brand, budget, products, and marketing style, a simple contest might not be the best option.
+This is where you need another winter competition idea, and you could consider a coupon campaign.
 Coupons and promotional codes are always popular with shoppers.
 And they can provide a massive sales boost.

 Let’s look at this example from The Bay Brasserie, on the English coast.
 Winter marketing is often a challenge for bars and restaurants.
 There are fewer tourists around, and locals want to stay warm at home.
 So The Bay Brasserie decided to offer a special deal on their comforting winter menu – especially for locals.